Garçonne (magazine): Frauenliebe

 Frauenliebe was established in Berlin in 1926 and its first issue was published on 9 June 1926.
 It was advertised with the description "Weekly for friendship, love and sexual enlightenment".
 At the time, it was one of three lesbian periodicals published in Berlin, alongside Die Freundin and Selli Engler's Die BIF – Blätter Idealer Frauenfreundschaften.
-Its target audience included lesbians and heterosexual male transvestites.
+Its target audience included lesbians, including transgender women.
 Frauenliebe and Garçonne, as the competing Freundin have been published, often edited and even partly written by men, as they were part of the male dominated homosexual movement of the 1920s and 1930s, who saw lesbian women as a possible supportive force in their fight.
 The only independent magazine, where only women were in charge, was the short-lived Die BIF.
 Writer Ruth Margarete Roellig started working as a journalist at Frauenliebe in 1927.

 Frauenliebe was shut down for a time in 1928 by legal authorities, who were unable to name homosexual content as offensive under a law that prohibited "trashy and obscene" literature, but deemed that the "literary portion of the issues is worthless" and the advertisements that "facilitate sexual relationships [have] to be seen as obscene in the sense of the law".
 In 1930, the magazine's editors changed the name from Frauenliebe to Garçonne to avoid legal troubles.